vlkv/avalanche/README.md

 ## Support the project

-I have spend many hours, efforts and money designing and building prototypes of the Avalanche.
-If you like the board and you want to thank the creator you may:
+I have spent significant amount of time, money and effort designing, building prototypes, fixing issues and bugs in the Avalanche keyboard.
+If you like the keyboard and you want to thank the creator you may:
 * Become a patron [at Patreon](https://www.patreon.com/vitvlkv).
 * Donate via PayPal [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=99MYK4CNR8DP2).